Mediation solves family business mediation succession

 1. Emotional and Relationship Conflicts

 Family businesses blend personal relationships with professional responsibilities, which can lead to emotional disputes.
 Sibling rivalries, generational differences, and differing expectations can create tensions that make succession planning difficult.
+Challenges related to family business succession often center around emotional conflicts.

 2. Lack of a Clear Succession Plan